MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/enhancedcpcbiddingscheme.md

 > For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

 > [!NOTE]
-> The *EnhancedCpc* bid strategy is available only for Dynamic Search Ads, Search, and Shopping campaigns.
->
-> The *EnhancedCpc* bid strategy is available to all advertisers worldwide for Dynamic Search Ads and Search campaigns.
+> For search ad and dynamic search ad campaigns, the *EnhancedCpc* bid strategy is available to all advertisers worldwide.
 Note that we will only "enhance" your bids when your ads serve in the following countries/regions: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
 When your ads serve outside of these countries/regions, your manual bids are unaffected.
 >
-> For Microsoft Shopping Campaigns, Enhanced CPC is available only to advertisers in France, Germany, United Kingdom, and United States.
+> For Microsoft Shopping Campaigns, the *EnhancedCpc* bid strategy is available to advertisers in Australia, Canada, France, Germany, India, United Kingdom, and United States.

-Also note that you must have conversion tracking (a UET tag and a conversion goal) set up for the *EnhancedCpc*, *MaxConversions*, and *TargetCpa* bid strategy types to work.
-See [Universal Event Tracking](../guides/universal-event-tracking.md) for more information.

 ## Syntax
 ```xml